Found us from search engine?

 Using Keyword Planner, you can enter your product or service, then set your targeting by location, language, and more.
 Hitting ‘get ideas’ will serve you up a list of relevant keywords.
-You can then break down the location to see where these keywords are most popular.
+You can then break down the location to see where these keywords are the most popular.

-And now you know who is looking, what they’re looking for, and why.
+Most importantly, now you know who is looking, what they’re looking for, and why.
 All you have to do now is respond to that.